pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 **The TX must be close to the RX for the bind negotiation to complete successfully**

 ### Sub_protocol MINIMA - *2*
-MINIMA, MICRO and RED receivers
+MINIMA, MICRO and RED receivers.
+Also used by ARES planes.

 ## HoTT - *57*
 Models: Graupner HoTT receivers (tested on GR-12L and GR-16L).